-In every partner country, at least 150 students and learners, in particular those with minority, disadvantaged or migrant backgrounds (from the age of 5 to end of secondary schools, and adult students) are the primary target group of the FRIENDS project in order to improve their personal and academic achievements and increasing in classrooms pro-social outcomes such as tolerance, moral reasoning, resilience and coping ability
+In every partner country, students and learners, in particular those with minority, disadvantaged or migrant backgrounds (from the age of 5 to end of secondary schools, and adult students) have been the primary target group of the FRIENDS project in order to improve their personal and academic achievements and increasing in classrooms pro-social outcomes such as tolerance, moral reasoning, resilience and coping ability

 An important feature of this innovative and inclusive learning approach is that educators and teachers receive the psycho-physiological support they need for dealing with the increasing diversity of learners, being the role of the teacher key in helping learners fulfil their potential

-They will be greatly involved in school life, promoting their strong engagement for social inclusion in the schools and in the surrounding communities
+They are actively involved in the QT/TM programme, promoting their strong engagement for social inclusion in the schools and in the surrounding communities.

 Being an innovative whole-school approach, the project is adaptable to different educational settings.

-So, formal and non-formal education institutions will be involved in the project especially those with a percentage of learners with a minority or a migrant background.
+So, formal and non-formal education institutions have been involved in the project especially those with a percentage of learners with a minority or a migrant background.

-Italy, Portugal, Belgium and UK will be the 4 countries for project’s implementation
+Italy, Portugal, Belgium and UK were the 4 countries for project’s implementation

-Through the implementation of Quiet Time with the Transcendental Meditation programme, the FRIENDS project has shown the potential of the QT/TM programme to foster the role of the education systems in promoting intercultural understanding, social cohesion, and mutual respect and preventing discrimination and violence in schools
+Through the implementation of Quiet Time with the Transcendental Meditation programme, the FRIENDS project has shown the potential of the QT/TM programme to foster the role of the education systems in promoting inclusive education, intercultural understanding, social cohesion, and mutual respect and preventing discrimination and violence in schools.

-The project findings will be turned into practical information for policy and decision makers in the education and training sector at EU level to support them in the policy reform process, improving the quality and efficiency of the Education system.
+The project findings have been turned into practical information for policy and decision makers in the education and training sector at EU level in order to support them in the policy reform process, improving the quality and efficiency of the Education system.
 The relevant reports addressing policy recommendations and support are published also on the EU Erasmus+ Portal.

-At the scientific community level, further evidence will be provided through the Quiet Time/TM programme evaluation framework and its results that will be shared through dissemination activities in scientific journals and seminars
+At the scientific community level, further evidence have been provided through the Quiet Time/TM programme evaluation framework and its results that have been shared through dissemination activities in scientific conferences and seminars.

-Dissemination through online and face-to-face learning communities will contribute to raise the awareness of the wider public on the Quiet Time/TM programme benefits and achievements
+Dissemination through face-to-face and online learning communities contributed to raise the awareness of the wider public on the Quiet Time/TM programme benefits and achievements

-Teachers, students and parents report the creation of a more inclusive and harmonious school communities, with increased tolerance, non-discrimination and respect for diversity, warmer and closer relationships between students and teachers, a more peaceful school atmosphere providing the basis for inter-cultural dialogue and understanding.
+Teachers, students and parents report the creation of a more inclusive and harmonious school community, increased tolerance and respect for diversity, warmer and closer relationships between students and teachers, a more peaceful school atmosphere providing the basis for inter-cultural dialogue and understanding.

 - Learning communities established at local level involving school communities, authorities, NGOs, businesses, and key stakeholders to exchange experiences related to the implementation, dissemination, and scaling up of the Quiet Time/TM programme;

-- Presentations in scientific seminars conferences and congresses, scientific articles published in specialized journals and websites for raising awareness on the TM benefits in the educational environments
+- Presentations in scientific seminars conferences and congresses, scientific articles published in specialized journals and websites for raising awareness on the TM benefits in the educational and scientific environments;

-Through the FRIENDS project, Quiet Time/TM programme will be implemented since the very beginning of the 2018/19 school year in more than 40 cluster of schools, schools and non-formal educational institutions of the 4 selected countries (Portugal, Italy, Belgium and UK) until January 2020.
+Through the FRIENDS project, Quiet Time/TM programme has been implemented since the very beginning of the 2018/19 school year in more than 40 cluster of schools, schools and non-formal educational institutions of the 4 selected countries (Portugal, Italy, Belgium and UK) until January 2020.

-Throughout project lifetime, project’s objectives will be reached developing the following activities:
+Throughout project lifetime, the project’s objectives have been reached developing the following activities:

-Since the very beginning of the school year, TM qualified and certified teachers will start training teachers and educators on TM practice to allow them to establish the follow-up of the Quiet Time/TM programme.
-This would be possible because the national Transcendental Meditation organizations in the FRIENDS partnership as Maharishi Foundation (United Kingdom), Cooperativa Cultural Ciencia e Tecnologia Vedica Maharishi – CCCT (Portugal), Associazione Meditazione Trascendentale Maharishi Italia (Italy), Maharishi Institute of Vedic Science (Belgium), ensure a high quality Quiet Time/TM implementation.
+Since the very beginning of the school year, TM qualified and certified teachers started training school teachers, educators and staff, beginning the systematic steps of implementation of the Quiet Time with Transcendental Meditation programme in schools.
+This was possible because the national Transcendental Meditation organizations in the FRIENDS partnership as MAHARISHI Foundation (United Kingdom), Cooperativa Cultural Ciencia e Tecnologia Vedica Maharishi – CCCT (Portugal), Associazione Meditazione Trascendentale Maharishi Italia (Italy), MAHARISHI Institute of Vedic Science (Belgium), ensured a high quality Quiet Time/TM implementation

-Students, whose parents gave their consent, will be trained, and start to practice the TM during Quiet Time moments in the classrooms.
-They will also be tested before and after Quiet Time/TM programme’s implementation to evaluate its effectiveness with a focus on social inclusion indicators.
+Students, whose parents gave their consent, have been trained and started to practice the Transcendental Meditation technique during Quiet Time moments in the classrooms.
+A sample of students have been tested before and after Quiet Time/TM programme’s implementation to evaluate its effectiveness with a focus on inclusive education indicators.

-Generating multiplier effects through the creation of local learning communities in 4 European countries to enhance public awareness on the project results and the possibility for Quiet Time/TM programme’s upscale in other European contexts.
+Generating multiplier effects through the creation of local learning communities in 5 European countries to exchange knowledge and experiences, enhance public awareness on the project results and the possibility for Quiet Time/TM programme’s upscale in other European contexts

-Project’s dissemination will be conducted at multiple level to generate the above-mentioned impacts: through online channels and face-to-face meetings; in different thematic fields (educational, political and scientific communities), and at different territorial level (local, regional/national and European).
+Project dissemination has been conducted at multiple level to generate the above-mentioned impacts: through online channels and face-to-face meetings; in different thematic fields (educational, political and scientific communities), and at different territorial level (local, regional/national and European)